mrsauravsahu/DEPRECATED-mrsauravsahu.github.io/store/42-french-300-days/content.md

 ## So what and how did I learn?

-I'm sure I'll make a YouTube video about this, but writing things in detail here..
+I have also made a YouTube video about this - [300 Days of French](https://youtu.be/b5rNStIF0TQ), but writing things in detail here..

 ### Duolingo